nchaulet/node-geocoder/README.md

 }
 ```

-You can also add formatter implementing this interface
+You can also add formatter implementing the following interface

 ```javascript
 var formatter = {